 Reset CMOS Battery

-We now recommend you reset your CMOS battery.
 This is a recommended step that requires you to open up your PC or laptop to reset the CMOS battery.
-As this is an advanced step and you are hesitant to open up your PC then you can skip it and continue with reinstalling your drivers using the guide below.
+As this is an advanced step and you might be hesitant to open up your PC then you can skip it and continue with reinstalling your drivers using the guide below.

 Reinstall latest drivers

-We now recommend you restart your system for the changes to take effect.
-Once restarted, try connecting to a wireless network.
+Restart your system for the changes to take effect.
+Then try connecting to a wireless network.
 If everything is working as intended then we recommend you skip the optional section below.
 However, certain network adapters need you to select a different driver depending on your manufacturer.
 Use the guide below to help you with this process.

 Manually select your driver (optional)